anyrxo/seology/PREPARED_STATEMENT_FIX.md

    - Requires paid Prisma Cloud subscription
    - Not necessary if `pgbouncer=true` works

-2. **Use Supabase Transaction Pooler** - We're not using Supabase
+2. **Use Supabase Direct Connection (port 5432)** - Bypasses pooler but less performant
-   - Production database is Prisma.io hosted PostgreSQL
+   - Would be: `postgresql://postgres.qkczsucvrtqstowuxegi:Onfroy1738!@db.qkczsucvrtqstowuxegi.supabase.co:5432/postgres`
+   - Not recommended: Serverless needs connection pooling for performance
+   - Better to use pooler with `?pgbouncer=true`

 3. **Disable connection pooling** - Not possible in serverless
    - Vercel Lambda reuses connections automatically